JGM-econ/academic/content/other.md

 ---

 **Sailing provides a unique environment to grow and learn.** I have been sailing since I was a kid, first on small dinghies and catamarans, and then on yachts when cruising with my family.
 Now, as Offshore Captain of the [Oxford University Yacht Club](https://ouyc.co.uk), I organize races and cruises, develop sponsorships opportunities, conduct risk assessments, and contribute as member of the Club’s Junior
 Committee.
 I am also in the University sailing team, participating in various competitions including the [British Universities Sailing Association](https://busa.co.uk/) Yachting Championship and the Fastnet Race, usually on a Prima 38 or an Oceanis 37.
 I mainly sail in the Solent, on the South coast of England between the Isle of Wight and the mainland, where a lot of sailing happens in the United Kingdom, most notably Cowes Week, a major Regatta.
-The area has phenomenal tides, and the conditions can be particularly challenging, as much in Winter time as during the Summer, teaching humility and resilience!
+The area has phenomenal tides, and the conditions can be particularly challenging, as much in Winter time as during the Summer, teaching resilience!

 Sailing is a sport in which I developed leadership and management skills that I use in my professional and academic career.
 I have been struck by the parallels between sailing and the challenges faced in work contexts, particularly around leadership, risk management, and teamwork.
 I have outlined below some of these key lessons I learned.
 As such, I feel that **sailing is an incredible school of business and management!**